Khoo Jeffrey and others v Life Bible-Presbyterian Church and others: Holding of the Court of Appeal

 could not have made a scheme: ‘It could not be said that it was either impossible or impractical to carry out the purposes of the charity so long as either or both of the groups professed the faith … If either group continued to profess the faith then there would be no jurisdiction to make a cy-pres scheme’ (per Morritt LJ at 282).
 However, the Court of Appeal approved a scheme under s 13(1)(e)(iii) [of the English Charities Act 1993] whereby the funds were divided between the majority and minority groups.
 Chadwick LJ summarised the position (at 288): ‘The original purposes specified in the declaration of trust … are no longer a suitable and effective method of using the property … because the community is now divided and cannot worship together … Nothing that the court may decide will alter that.
 To appropriate the use of the property to the one group to the exclusion of the other would be contrary to the spirit in which the gift was made.’”

-Other than the words "appropriate considerations" in the 1993 Act replacing "spirit of the gift" in the 1960 Act, s13(1)(e)(iii) of the English Charities Act 1993 remained the same as its counterpart in the English Charities Act 1960.
+Other than the words "appropriate considerations" in the 1993 Act replacing "spirit of the gift" in the 1960 Act, s13(1)(e)(iii) of the English Charities Act 1993 remained the same as its counterpart in the English Charities Act 1960: “ceased in any other way to provide a suitable and effective method of using the property available by virtue of the gift, regard being had to the appropriate considerations” in the 1993 Act compared with “ceased in any other way to provide a suitable and effective method of using the property available by virtue of the gift, regard being had to the spirit of the gift” in the 1960 Act.
 S 13(1A) of the 1993 Act goes on to explain that “the appropriate considerations” in s 13(1) means (a) (on the one hand) the spirit of the gift concerned, and (b) (on the other) the social and economic circumstances prevailing at the time of the proposed alteration of the original purposes.
 (The current charities legislation of England and Wales is the Charities Act 2011 which came into force on 14 March 2012, with s62 in the 2011 Act reflecting the provisions of s13 in the 1993 Act.)